bitmarket-net/api/README.md

 Output parameters:

  * `balances` - account balances after canceling the order.

+Change: If the order cannot be cancelled because it is no longer active, the error code of `411` is returned now instead of `406`.

 <a name="api_orders"></a>
 ### `orders` - list of user orders